-The word on the street is that Cannabidiol (CBD) is the most medicinal part of the cannabis plant.
-The non-intoxicating compound of marijuana has gained rock star status ever since Dr. Sanjay Gupta showed the world in his documentary ‘Weed 2’ that it has the power to control seizures in epilepsy patients.
-Fast forward a few years and now the substance has become so much a part of popular culture that it is even being counterfeited by hacks trying to strike it rich on the heels of Uncle Sam’s regulatory incompetence.
+The word on the street is cannabidiol (CBD) is the most medicinal part of the cannabis plant.
+The non-intoxicating compound of marijuana has gained rock star status ever since Dr. Sanjay Gupta showed the world in his documentary “Weed 2” that it has the power to control seizures in epilepsy patients.
+Fast forward a few years and now the substance has become so much a part of popular culture it is even being counterfeited by hacks trying to strike it rich on the heels of Uncle Sam’s regulatory incompetence.

 The answer is a resounding no.

 Some of the research conducted over the past several decades shows the only way to maximize the therapeutic aspects of cannabis medicine is to use the entire plant.
-After all, it would be naïve to think that a single component of the herb, especially considering that it has hundreds of various cannabinoids, terpenes and flavonoids, would be the only part of the plant that could contribute to the health of civil society.
-Israeli scientist Raphael Mechoulam called it the Entourage Effect, the process of hundreds of cannabis components working better together than when isolated.
+After all, it would be naïve to think a single component of the herb, especially considering it has hundreds of various cannabinoids, terpenes and flavonoids, would be the only part of the plant contributing to the health of civil society.
+Israeli scientist Raphael Mechoulam called it the “entourage effect,” the process of hundreds of cannabis components working better together than when isolated.

-So even while CBD is getting all the notoriety these days for its ability to treat ailments ranging from cancer to epilepsy, Mechoulam found, through more than forty years of research, that THC, the compound that creates the stoned effects, and CBD actually enhance the performance of the other.
-This means CBD treatments would be a lot more effective if they contained a measurable dose of THC.
-It also means that these compounds were never intended to be used separately.
+So even while CBD is getting all the notoriety these days for its ability to treat ailments ranging from cancer to epilepsy, Mechoulam found, through more than forty years of research, THC, the compound that creates the stoned effects, and CBD, actually enhance the performance of the other.
+This means CBD treatments are most effective if they contain a measurable dose of THC.
 Yet lawmakers often view CBD as the good compound, while THC is typically branded a troublemaker.

-Still, for people looking for a natural remedy without the stoned effects, concentrates made from high-CBD strains could provide relief from a number of ailments.
+Still, for people looking for a natural remedy without the stoned effects, concentrates made from high-CBD strains do provide relief from a number of ailments.